Neoteroi/BlackSheep-Docs/docs/openapi.md

 ```

 Note how the `Foo` component schema is automatically documented. `BlackSheep`
-supports both `@dataclass` and `Pydantic` models for automatic generation of
+supports both `@dataclass` and `Pydantic` models for the automatic generation
-documentation.
+of documentation.

 And also YAML format at `/openapi.yaml` path: